bytecode-mike/docker-b00t/README.md

                 -d \
                 mysql:latest

-This command will claim and run as a daemon a MySQL database server with a given user, database and superuser.
+This command will claim and run as a daemon a MySQL database server.

 As alternative you can use the bash script named *start-mysqlserver.bash* located in the *.../src/main/bash* directory.
 The actual application requires a database so you __must__ to start the MySQL database.

-###The Database content###
+####The Database content

 The database content is added via via [flyway](http://flywaydb.org/).
 The configuration is located in *.../resources/db/migration/V1_init.sql*.

-##Command Line support##

 ### Start Application

+Before you can run the application you need __to have a running MySQL instance__ under the name _perkonsmysql_; consult the _Start MySQL in to a Docker container_ section for mode details about the MySQL container.

 You can start the application by using the following command:

-    docker run --name perk0nswebapp \
+    docker run --name perk0ns \
                --link perkonsmysql:localhost \
                -d \
                -p 8080:8080 \
                dockerboot/perk0ns:1.0

-This command will start the application (as a daemon) and link it (make it available in the docker container) under the alias *localhost*.
-The *localhost* is used by the JPA JDBC driver connector, configured with the *application.properties* file (located in the *.../src/resources/application.properties*), here the data-source URL is configured as follow:
+This command will start the application (as a daemon) and [link](https://docs.docker.com/userguide/dockerlinks/) it to other docker container named _perkonsmysql_ under the alias *localhost*.

-    spring.datasource.url=jdbc:mysql://localhost:3306/perkons_db

-note, the *localhost* in the URL, is the same as the docker alias.

 Now use your favorite browser on *localhost:8080* and you will be able to see the penultimate strophe from the [William Blake, The tiger](http://www.bartleby.com/101/489.html).
 Each verse is stored as a entry in the database, you can add or remove them as you wish.